EunsilJo/flutter_sample/README.md

 # flutter_sample
 [![API](https://img.shields.io/badge/API-16%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=16)

-A Flutter Project that helps you to change the style of app with the material design component.
+A Flutter Project that helps you to change the style of app with material design components.
 Android API 16+ required.

 ## Getting started

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).
+For help getting started with Flutter, view this online [documentation](https://flutter.io/).

 ## How to